-- Lower whisker’s endpoints at 300, which depicts the minimum value.
+Lower whisker’s endpoints at 300, which depicts the minimum value.

-- Top whisker’s endpoints at somewhere below 500, which is exactly 492, that depicts the maximum.
+> - Top whisker’s endpoints at somewhere below 500, which is exactly 492, that depicts the maximum.

-- The top line of the green box depicts quartile3, which we see points at 480.5.
+> - The top line of the green box depicts quartile3, which we see points at 480.5.

-- Mid-line of the green box depicts median/quartile2, which we see points at 450.
+> - The mid-line of the green box depicts median/quartile2, which we see points at 450.

-- The last line of the green box depicts quartile1, which we see points at 392.
+> - The last line of the green box depicts quartile1, which we see points at 392.